-All levels - This course is for new farmers, or experienced farmers seeking to diversify their operations.
+All levels - This course is for beginning mushroom growers who are new or experienced farmers seeking to diversify their operations.
 It’s also relevant to others at any scale, interested in this topic.
 Growing as a viable economic enterprise will be discussed, though techniques can also be applied at any scale.
 Mushroom growing is an easy topic for beginners with some experience farming and managing crop systems.

 At the completion of this course, you will: